Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Introduction

+Despite the maturity of the field, several ground-breaking results on envy"=free cake cutting have only been found very recently; in fact concurrently to the preparation of this article, \textcite{AzizMackenzie2016} published the first discrete and bounded protocol to produce an envy"=free allocation for any number of agents, settling an open problem intensively studied at least since the 1960s. \footnote{ The authors thank the reviewers for pointing out this recent development. } Many solutions for variations and restrictions of this problem have been proposed, and in view of the tremendous complexity of \citeauthor{AzizMackenzie2016}'s protocol~-- it does not greedily assign pieces to agents, but potentially reallocates them many times~-- those will probably remain relevant in practical applications.

+\textcite{mainrefConf,Segal-Halevi2016} devise a much simpler protocol to find an envy"=free division of a cake to $n$ agents when parts of the cake may remain unassigned.
+Their core method (Algorithm~1 in~\cite{Segal-Halevi2016}) is a protocol that allocates \emph{contiguous} pieces to $n$ agents with the guarantee that each agent values her piece at least $1/2^{n-1}$ of the overall cake.
+This may seem little, but the generic protocol can be further improved for $n=3$ and $n=4$, and if it is applied iteratively to non-assigned pieces, it yields an almost proportional envy"=free division with disconnected pieces.

-They use an algorithm for solving \optproblem as a subroutine in their protocol, which they call $\mathit{Equalize}(k)$.
-In short, their protocol works as follows: The players cut pieces from the cake, one after another, only allowed to subdivide already produced pieces.
-After that, players each choose their favorite piece among the existing pieces in the \emph{opposite} cutting order, i.\,e, the player who cut first is last to choose her piece of cake.
-During the cutting phase, agents produce a well-chosen number of pieces of the cake that they regard to be all of equal value (according to their personal valuation); all other pieces are made at most that large.
-The number of maximal pieces is chosen such that even after all players who precede the given player in ``choosing order'' have taken their favorite piece of cake, there is still at least one of the current player's maximal pieces left for her to pick, guaranteeing envy-freeness of the overall allocation.
+\Citeauthor*{Segal-Halevi2016} use the algorithm for solving \optproblem presented in this paper as a subroutine in their protocol, namely for implementing the $\mathit{Equalize}(k)$ queries (Lemma~4.1~\cite{Segal-Halevi2016}).
+In short, their core method works as follows: The players cut pieces from the cake, one after another, only allowing to subdivide already produced pieces.
+After that, players each choose one of their favorite pieces among the existing pieces in the \emph{opposite} cutting order, i.\,e, the player who cut first is last to choose her piece of cake.
+During the cutting phase, agents produce a well-chosen number of pieces ($2^{n-r-1}+1$ if the agent is the $r$th cutter) of the cake that they regard to be all of equal value and all other pieces are made at most that large; this is exactly the setting of \optproblem.
+The number of maximal pieces is chosen such that even after all players who precede the given player in ``choosing order'' have taken their favorite piece of cake, there is at least one of the current player's maximal pieces left for her to pick, guaranteeing envy-freeness of the overall allocation.